NixTS/stock-trading-journal/README.md

 + After starting the Stock Trading Journal the user will be greeted by a short welcoming message.
 + Options are given to navigate the app by pressing buttons on the keyboard with direct input.
 + Each option has a short description of where this navigation leads to.
-+ An option to close the application by pressing the ESC button in the main menues.
++ An option to close the application by pressing the ESC button in the main menu's.

 **Starting Screen**
 ![starting screen](media/readme-images/welcome-screen.jpg)